Arłamów Airfield: History

-The airport was built in the late 1970s in the vicinity of a secret, luxurious, recreational complex called Arłamów.
+The aerodrome was built in the late 1970s in the vicinity of a secret, luxurious, recreational complex called Arłamów.
 This exclusive, highly protected complex was situated in the midst of a heavily forested area that was accessible only with difficulty.
-Since it was highly popular among the chief representatives of the Polish Communist government easy access to the facilities was badly needed, from which the concept of building a nearby airfield emerged.
+Since it was highly popular among the chief representatives of the Polish Communist government, easy access to the facilities was badly needed, from which the concept of building a nearby airfield emerged.